-What was Jesus’s response to this situation?
-He picked up the ear and miraculously re-attached it to the slave’s head.
-I thought the movie did a wonderful job of portraying the stunned and uncomprehending astonishment of the slave’s reaction to Jesus’ incredible act of mercy.
+What was Jesus’s response to this debacle?
+He picked up that severed ear and miraculously re-attached it to Malchus’ head!
+I thought the movie did a wonderful job portraying the stunned and uncomprehending astonishment of the slave’s reaction to Jesus’ incredible act of mercy.

-An interesting sidelight is that Jesus, in doing so, also mercifully destroyed any evidence of Peter’s well-meaning, but stupid, bungling that would have otherwise had Peter arrested, tried, and possibly executed for His assault on Malchus.
-Can you imagine the guards trying to take Peter to a judge proclaiming “We saw this man cut off the slave Malchus’ ear!”
+An interesting sidelight is that Jesus, in doing so, also mercifully destroyed any evidence of Peter’s well-meaning, but stupid, criminal act which would have otherwise had Peter arrested, tried, and possibly executed for His assault.
+Can you imagine the guards trying to take Peter to a judge and proclaiming “We saw this man cut off the slave Malchus’ ear!”
 The judge responds, “Let me see this.”
 And there’s Malchus with both ears demonstrably attached.
 The poor guards would have looked like total idiots and/or lunatics!
-But I digress… 🙂
+But I digress… :-)

 The Scourging of Jesus

 The second thing that struck me was during the scourging of Jesus.
 This event was indescribably brutal — Jesus was lashed to within an inch of His life and, as Isaiah prophesied in chapter 52, verse 14:

 “…so His visage was marred more than any man, And His form more than the sons of men”

 In other words, Jesus was turned into human hamburger by a bunch of callous, jeering, merciless soldiers who thought dealing out oppression, torture, and death was great sport!